-ABC Corp. acquires a material amount of bitcoin through its Custodian to be held in a custodial account.
-ABC's bitcoin is held in multiple omnibus wallets for which Custodian holds the private cryptographic keys, and ABC's bitcoin are commingled with those of other custodial customers.
+ABC Corp. acquires a material amount of bitcoin (BTC) through Custodian to be held in a custodial account.
+ABC's BTCs are held in multiple omnibus wallets for which Custodian holds the private cryptographic keys, and ABC's BTCs are commingled with those of other custodial customers.

-The following are additional facts relevant to the accounting analysis.
+The following are additional relevant facts.

-- Legal ownership.
-The custodial agreement indicates that ABC is the legal owner of the bitcoin; title and interest reside with ABC. - Transfer and other rights.
-Under the custodial agreement, only ABC is permitted to sell, transfer, loan, encumber or pledge the deposited bitcoin; Custodian has no such rights. - Cryptographic keys.
+- a.
+Legal ownership.
+The custodial agreement indicates that ABC is the legal owner of the BTC; title and interest reside with ABC. - b.
+Transfer and other rights.
+Under the custodial agreement, only ABC is permitted to sell, transfer, loan, encumber or pledge the deposited BTC; Custodian has no such rights. - c.
+Cryptographic keys.
 Custodian holds the private cryptographic keys to the custodial wallets; this means it must execute, and has the capability to reject, transactions requested by ABC.
-However, under the custodial agreement, Custodian can only reject valid transaction instructions from ABC if they are improper, for other specified protective reasons to Custodian, or for practical, operational reasons (e.g. transaction size limitations). - Access.
-ABC can withdraw or sell/transfer its bitcoin at any time and for any reason.
+However, under the custodial agreement, Custodian can only reject valid transaction instructions from ABC if they are improper, for other specified protective reasons to Custodian, or for practical, operational reasons (e.g. transaction size limitations). - d.
+Access.
+ABC can withdraw or sell/transfer its BTC at any time and for any reason.
 Custodian can only reject such requests as described in the preceding bullet.
-ABC accesses a brokerage portal to submit transactions. - Risks and rewards.
-ABC bears all risk of loss associated with the bitcoin, except losses caused by Custodian's fraud, willful misconduct or gross negligence.
-ABC bears all risk and reward from fluctuations in the market price of bitcoin.
-ABC pays a fee for each purchase or sale of bitcoin processed by Custodian. - Tracking.
-While ABC's bitcoin is held across multiple omnibus wallets, Custodian is required under the custodial agreement to maintain a separate ledger for each custodial depositor, including ABC. - Fungibility of bitcoin.
-Each bitcoin owned by ABC and held in Custodian's omnibus custodial wallets is identical to and has the same fair value as any other bitcoin.
-Custodian is only obligated to return the same number of bitcoin owned by the depositor; it is not obligated to return the same specific bitcoin that were initially deposited by ABC. - Legal advice.
-ABC has obtained legal advice from qualified counsel that under the terms of the custodial agreement and in the jurisdiction governing that agreement, counsel (1) expects that ABC's bitcoin would be isolated from Custodian's creditors in the event of Custodian bankruptcy or receivership, and (2) believes Custodian is effectively required to maintain sufficient bitcoin holdings to cover all depositors' bitcoin holdings on a one-to-one basis.
+ABC accesses a brokerage portal to submit transactions. - e.
+Risks and rewards.
+ABC bears all risk of loss associated with the BTC, except losses caused by Custodian's fraud, willful misconduct or gross negligence.
+ABC bears all risk and reward from fluctuations in the market price of BTC.
+ABC pays a fee for each purchase or sale of BTC processed by Custodian. - f.
+Tracking.
+While ABC's BTCs are held across multiple omnibus wallets, Custodian is required under the custodial agreement to maintain a separate ledger for each custodial depositor, including ABC. - g.
+Fungibility of BTC.
+Each BTC owned by ABC and held in Custodian's omnibus custodial wallets is identical to and has the same fair value as any other BTC.
+Custodian is only obligated to return the same number of BTCs owned by the depositor; it is not obligated to return the same specific BTCs that were initially deposited by ABC. - h.
+Legal advice.
+ABC has obtained legal advice from qualified counsel that under the terms of the custodial agreement and in the jurisdiction governing that agreement, counsel (1) expects that ABC's BTC would be isolated from Custodian's creditors in the event of Custodian bankruptcy or receivership, and (2) believes

+Custodian is effectively required to maintain sufficient bitcoin holdings to cover all depositors' BTC holdings on a one-to-one basis.